 I’ve already selected my doctor and the employer still wants me to see their doctor.
 Do I have to go?

 While you do have the right to select your own treating physician, your employer still has a right to have you examined by a doctor of their choosing as often as you desire.

-If you refuse to be examined by your employer’s doctor, you may forfeit your rights to workers’ compensation benefits.
+If you refuse to let your employer’s doctor examine you, you may lose your rights to workers’ compensation benefits.

 I’ve been examined by my doctor but my employer also had me examined by its choice of physician.
 My employer is now trying to have me examined by a third doctor.

 Generally speaking, your employer cannot have you examined by more than one physician in a particular field or specialty.